 When the Roman Civil Wars* started up Mandubracius correctly assessed the Roman strategic situation and stopped paying his taxes.

 It wasn’t viewed as any big deal.
-After all there was more money to be had in customs and duties than could be raised by direct taxation due to the expense of a permanent military occupation.
-So the Rome let it slide… Kind of.
+After all, there was more money to be had in customs and duties than could be raised by direct taxation due to the expense of permanent military occupation.
+So Rome let it slide… Kind of.

 You see, the proper conquest of Britannia was kind of an itch the early Caesars couldn’t quite scratch .